mehutchi/force_fields/README.md

 ## automatic_generate_tinker_v3.py
 This code creates an AMOEBA force field (using Python to run Tinker, Gaussian, and Open Babel) from a small molecule input.

 The Ponder group has a tutorial which instructs how to use their Tinker software to create a custom AMOEBA force field for any desired small molecule.
-This code automates that tutorial into two parts, with only one small intervention needed to verify atoms of equivalent symmetry.
+This code automates that approximately 25-step tutorial into two "one-click" parts, with only one small intervention needed in-between to verify atoms of equivalent symmetry.

 ## fb_parameter_adjust.py
 This code prepares AMOEBA and OpenMM force field files for usage within ForceBalance (FB).
 FB is a force field optimizer and requires placement of certain keywords and information to identify targets.